Shamalanana/CSVExport/README.md

 Process a file called import.csv located in the same directory as the program.
 Save the altered information to the output.csv file and close it.

+Included in the root is a template file used to generate the output.csv based on specific user-required parameters.
+The template file also houses a primitive to-do list.